 - Providing the investigational drug will not compromise the scientific validity of broader development programs, or interfere with or delay clinical trials or regulatory filings designed to make the drug available to a larger patient population

 To be considered for expanded access, requests must be submitted to Armata by a qualified and licensed physician with expertise and facilities appropriate for the administration of the investigational drug.
-Treating physicians should contact Armata by emailing firstname.lastname@example.org with “Expanded Access Request” in the subject line, and include in the email the treating physician’s name, organization, physical address, email address, telephone number, and a brief description of the indication/condition for which the investigational drug is being requested.
+Treating physicians should contact Armata by emailing email@example.com with “Expanded Access Request” in the subject line, and include in the email the treating physician’s name, organization, physical address, email address, telephone number, and a brief description of the indication/condition for which the investigational drug is being requested.
 Requests will receive a confirmation of receipt from Armata within 72 hours.
 Physicians will then be directed to submit additional required documentation to Armata.
 Once all required information is obtained, Armata will determine if expanded access is appropriate for a particular patient, as permitted by applicable law, within seven (7) business days.
+Armata will endeavor to provide responses sooner if possible and as warranted by clinical conditions.

 Physicians who receive an Armata investigational drug for their patient(s) through expanded access must comply with all applicable laws and regulations, contractual conditions, safety reporting required by regulatory agencies, and protection of intellectual property.